Auston Matthews's Success and Achievements in Timeline

 March 30, 2024: Multiple 60-Goal Seasons

-On March 30, 2024, Auston Matthews became the ninth player in NHL history to have multiple 60-goal seasons.
+On March 30, 2024, Auston Matthews became the ninth player in NHL history to achieve multiple 60-goal seasons, as the Maple Leafs defeated the Buffalo Sabres 3-0.

-In 2024, Auston Matthews set the single-season goal record of the salary cap era with a total of 69 goals.
+In 2024, Auston Matthews set the single-season goal record of the salary cap era with a total of 69 goals, surpassing Alexander Ovechkin's 65 in 2007–08 and winning his third Rocket Richard in four seasons.

 On April 15, 2025, Auston Matthews scored his 400th career goal in a game against the Buffalo Sabres, becoming the sixth-fastest player to reach the mark.